Fearful Flames:” The Great Assault of 1644

 All day this went on, the Powhatans pushing their advantage.
 The Pamunkeys, along with their allies, apparently dealt out the worst assault on York River, “cutting them off by whole Families” and burning houses as they went.
 The Chickahominies, Weyanokes and Appamattocks worked together to inflict massive casualties, especially at the falls of the James near present day Richmond, where they “surprise[d] and kill[ed] under the feigned masque of Friendship and feasting,” all the English that could be found.
 Henrico and Charles City counties were severely depopulated so as to be of little use in later counter-attacks.
 These attacks, though most severe at the falls of the rivers, stretched for nearly the entire length of the riverbanks, stopped only at the eastern half of the Lower Peninsula, where government buildings and prominent plantations were well-protected by palisades.

 The success of the different war parties varied.
-Though settlements at the falls going inward the frontier “crumpled inward [eastward],” these attacks on them were less severe and more sporadic as they went downriveras they approached the inner English plantations.
+Though settlements at the falls “crumpled inward [eastward],” the attacks on them were less severe and more sporadic as they went downriver.
 In one case, the assault appears to have been discovered beforehand and prevented almost altogether.
 On the south side of the James, the Nansemond Indians were a divided people.
 The pro-English faction and the traditionalists may have had a disagreement over the assault.
-The Pochicks, as the traditionalists would call themselves, remained loyal to Opechancano while the pro-English group were more acculturated to English society.
+The Pochicks, as the traditionalists would call themselves, remained loyal to Opechancano while the pro-English group was more acculturated to English society.
 The Pochicks went ahead with the assault, but the Puritans living on Nansemond River caught wind of it before it fell out.
-As Edward Johnson described, “in this massacre, when it came toward the place where Christ had placed his little flock [Nansemond River and eastward toward the coast], it was discovered & prevented from further proceeding.”One wonders if it was the pro-English Nansemonds group who that were the informants.
+As Edward Johnson described, “in this massacre, when it came toward the place where Christ had placed his little flock [Nansemond River and eastward toward the coast], it was discovered & prevented from further proceeding.”One wonders if it was the pro-English Nansemonds who were the informants.
 The Pochicks were repulsed, as described by the man who earlier had seen a sign from God when his wife’s wash water turned into blood.
 He described that, “having some kinde of intimation of some designe of the Indians… I provided for defence, and though we were but five men and mistrusted not any villany towards us before: yet we secured our selves against 20 savages which were three houres that day about my house.
 Blessed be the name of God.”

 In October, the new communities at the plantations of the “great families” who gathered together for defense were addressed by the Assembly and allowed to exist as such, but only “in places of danger,” with at least ten men sufficiently armed at each small community.
 Likely, these groups of families of varying size built some kind of defensive works, and also planted corn and tobacco communally.
 Few dared to go out into the forest alone and increasingly relied on each other for support.
 It was an interesting social dynamic for a rather anti-social society that valued individual estate-building over community interests.